 Remember, timing is key.
 Consider these opportune moments to have a productive conversation about your salary.

-An employee researching the average salary for her role and industry
+Research the average salary of your role and industry

 To make an informed case for a salary increment, it’s essential to research the average salary for your role and industry.
 Here are places you can look at to determine the average salary.